Why Mediate?

 Future Focused

-I keep you focused on the future.
+We keep you focused on the future.
 Mediation is not counseling.
 We won’t replay the challenges in your relationship.
-We stay focused on creating a plan for the next phase of your lives which will make the most of the resources you have right now and set you up to be successful co-parents.
+We stay focused on creating a plan for the next phase of your life, which will make the most of the resources you have right now and set you up to be successful co-parents.

 Private